average-gary/bitcoin/doc/stratum-v2.md

 ### DoS and privacy

 The current Template Provider should not be run on the public internet with unlimited access.
-It is not harneded against DoS attacks, nor against mempool probing.
+It is not hardened against DoS attacks, nor against mempool probing.

 There's currently no limit to the number of Job Declarator clients that can connect, which could exhaust memory.
 There's also no limit to the amount of raw transaction